bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 While the `alloc` crate provides access to allocation-related functionality, such as `Vec`, `Box`, and `String`.

-Rust has built-in support for platforms with a [three tiered policy](https://doc.rust-lang.org/rustc/platform-support.html), where tier 1 is guaranteed to work and will always provide the `std` crate, and tiers 2 and 3 _may_ have the `std` crate, but often do not.
+Rust's support for platforms follows a [three tiered policy](https://doc.rust-lang.org/rustc/platform-support.html), where tier 1 is guaranteed to work and will always provide the `std` crate, and tiers 2 and 3 _may_ have the `std` crate, but often do not.
 The reason for this is some platforms simply don't support the features the `std` crate requires,